watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.6.3
 - Allow input / output from Node-RED web-sockets for Speech to Text node.
 To enable select streaming mode.
 No token is needed as the Node handles this.
 Look out for sample flows and templates showing how to use this feature.
+- Three new languages for Language Translator, in Neural Translation mode.
+- Removed the code for the deprecated Language Translation Nodes.

 ### New in version 0.6.2
 - Visual Recognition fix for accept-language